tcr/corollary/README.md

 * **`parser-haskell/`**, an original Haskell Parser written in LALRPOP.
 * **`corollary/`**, an experimental Haskell to Rust compiler.
 This is used to generate (part of) the `parser-c` and `rust-corrode` crates.
+* **`corollary-support/`**, a support crate for converted Haskell code to use.
 * **`parser-c/`**, a largely automatically cross-compiled version of the `language-c` Haskell module for parsing C code.
-* **`rust-corrode/`**, an experimental Rust port of the Corrode program for converting C into Rust code.
+* **`rust-corrode/`**, a largely automatically cross-compiled Rust port of the Corrode program for converting C into Rust code.

 Sound wild?
 Here is the plan:

-- This project contains a proof-of-concept cross-compiler from Haskell to Rust which is not designed to be either correct or generalizable.
-Instead, it's tailored for these two libraries.
+- This project contains a proof-of-concept cross-compiler from Haskell to Rust (Corollary) which is not designed to be either correct or generalizable; instead, it's tailored to port these two libraries.
-- The crates `rust-corrode/` and `rust-language-c/` both contain a `compile-haskell.sh` script which semi-compiles files.
+- The crates `rust-corrode/` and `rust-language-c/` both contain a `compile-haskell.sh` script which semi cross-compiles its code using the above crate.
 As files are ported over, they can be finalized (fully ported) and removed from `compile-haskell.sh` until no files remain.
 - If a problem can be fixed in the conversion instead of manually, edit **corollary** to add more support for the Haskell into Rust conversion.
 [Follow along in this tracking issue!](https://github.com/tcr/corrode-but-in-rust/issues/1)

 ## References